nastazja/5995Assignment2/README.md

 ## Description

 There is a group of 25 drunks at an initial set of coordinates which represent the pub.
 At the pub, the drunks are told their home number.
-The drunks leave the pub, wandering around town until they stumble upon their own home.
-They move freely within the boundaries of the town, provided as drunk.plan.txt, and they can only exit the town environment by entering their own home.
+The drunks leave the pub, wandering around town until they stumble upon their homes.
+They move freely within the boundaries of the town, provided as drunk.plan.txt, and they can only exit the town environment by entering their home.

 ## Assignment criteria